 He is a certified teacher of Iyengar Yoga under the guidance of one of the top teachers worldwide, Penny Chaplin.

 About Iyengar Yoga:

-At Iyengar yoga there is accuracy on performing every asana and the attention is drawned at the quality and not at the quantity of the asanas.
-With this way all the therapeutical aspects of yoga reveals.
-Founder of this system is B.K.S.Iyengar, from whom the system is named.
-B.K.S.Iyengar from his personal study in yoga, he systematize and categorize more than 200 classic asanas(yoga poses) and 14 different types of pranayama(ways of controling and lengthening the breath), so a beginner, as he gains flexibility, strength and mind sensitivity, his body and his spirit, can move on with stability and safety from the basic asanas to the advanced.
+At Iyengar yoga, there is accuracy on performing every asana and the attention is drawn at the quality and not at the quantity of the asanas.
+With this way all the therapeutical aspects of yoga reveal.
+The founder of this system is B.K.S.Iyengar, from whom the system is named.
+B.K.S.Iyengar from his personal study in yoga, he systematizes and categorizes more than 200 classic asanas(yoga poses) and 14 different types of pranayama(ways of controlling and lengthening the breath), so a beginner, as he gains flexibility, strength and mind sensitivity, his body and his spirit, can move on with stability and safety from the basic asanas to the advanced.

 *Photographs by Marina Poupou